Hedrauta/PS-LFD/README.md

 Simple LFD (Login Failure Daemon) for Microsoft Powershell...
 May work only on PS5.1+

+Settings in ps1-file ( the 3 variables on the top )

-First commit only german language and preset settings (7 Days ban after 2 failed logins, 10 sec sleep between check).
+~~First commit only german language and preset settings (7 Days ban after 2 failed logins, 10 sec sleep between check).~~

 WIP:
 - Ask Settings on Startup ( number of failed logins, time of ban, sleep-duration between checkups, permanent ban?)